This chapter is a detailed part of Chapter 9. Please read 9 | Middle Kamakura Period (Bizen Den) 鎌倉中期備前伝 before reading this chapter.

-Middle Kamakura period was the height for the Bizen Den.
-Often, in a different region other than Bizen, swordsmiths are affected by people’s preferences and politics in their region.
-But Bizen was not affected by those elements as much throughout the time.
-The clients of Bizen-Den were from all over the country.
-Therefore, the swords that were created by Bizen area tends to be the kind liked by everybody.
+The middle Kamakura period was the height of the Bizen Den.
+In different regions other than Bizen, swords styles often reflected people’s preferences and politics in particular areas.
+But the Bizen sword had its own style and was not affected much by those elements throughout the time.
+The clients of Bizen swords came from all over the country.
+Therefore, the Bizen swordsmiths created the swords liked by everybody.

 The general style of Bizen Den

-- Style, the Width of the blade, the Thickness of the body, and tempered line are not unusual.
-Seldom you see out of ordinary
+- The shape, the width of the blade, the thickness of the body, and the tempered line are a standard size or usual design, seldom out of the ordinary.

 - Nioi base

-- Tempered line tends to have the same width, not too wide not too narrow.
+- The tempered line tends to have the same width, not too wide, not too narrow.

 Fukuoka Ichimonji group

-Boshi ———- Hamon continues into Boshi area and end with Yakizume or turn slightly.
+Boshi ————– Same Hamon continues into the Boshi area and ends with Yakizume or turn slightly.
 Sometimes O-maru.

-Jihada or Jitetsu ———– Fine and soft look, with woodgrain, lots of Utsuri (cloud-like shadow or reflection)
+Jihada ———– Fine and a soft look.
+Itame (Woodgrain pattern).
+Lots of Utsuri (cloud-like shadow or reflection)